Why Frequent Blinking is Essential for Healthy Eyes and Optimal Vision

 -

-Some yoga and meditation instructors suggest doing exercises that involve fixating your vision on one object, such as the flame of a candle, and doing your best not to blink.
-I encourage you to ignore the part about suppressing your instinct to blink.
-It's quite possible to experience inner stillness and peace while blinking frequently.
+Some yoga and meditation instructors suggest doing exercises that involve fixating your vision on one object - such as the flame of a candle - and doing your best not to blink.
+My experience has been that frequent blinking while doing this type of exercise doesn't take away from the ability to experience inner stillness.

-Since the primary goal of blinking regularly is to keep your eyes well lubricated and nourished, another good tip for eye and vision care is to keep your eyes closed whenever you are thinking about something while you do not need your vision.
-For example, if you are stuck in the middle of composing an e-mail message, close your eyes while you think of your next sentence.
+Since the primary goal of blinking regularly is to keep your eyes well lubricated and nourished, another good tip for eye and vision care is to keep your eyes closed when possible, like when you're thinking about something and don't need your vision.
+For example, if you're stuck in the middle of composing an e-mail message, close your eyes while you think of your next sentence.

 Relearning to See: Improve Your Eyesight - Naturally!